- Home

 How often should I check my car's oil level?

-It’s advisable to check your car’s oil level at least once a month or before long trips.
+It’s a good practice to check your engine oil at least once a month or before long trips.

 What should I do if my oil is black?